Updated: Aug 26, 2022

 I know what you're thinking, that's a weird thing to be excited about, but trust me on this one.
-I'll explain why: I make and sell them but there is no need for you to purchase them.
+I'll explain why: I make and sell them but you do not need to purchase them.
 Potholders are a great project for beginners.
 The new potholders use that same loom we did when we were kids but now there is a ten-inch loom that makes eight-inch potholders.
 They're quick and easy.
-If you want to get fancy, there are lots of fun weaving patterns that will make your potholder unique and special.
+If you want to get fancy, lots of fun weaving patterns will make your potholder unique and special.
 But if you're not feeling so creative, no worries!

 I have been using loops from Harrisville Designs because they are 100% cotton, make a thick and sturdy potholder, and the colors are so rich.
 You can also make your loops.
 You can find a video explaining the process at: https://www.youtube.com/watch?v=PI1wD1XLER0.